Multi-Capability Skill (MCS) FAQ

 - No, you can't remove a model from a published skill.
 However, you can create a copy of your skill with the unwanted model removed.
 You must then publish your new skill and notify your customers to enable and use it.

-- Q: Can I add ISP (In-Skill-Purchasing) to MCS?
+- Q: Can I add In-Skill-Purchasing (ISP) to MCS?

 - Amazon doesn't support ISP in MCS.
-If you have a Custom skill with ISP options, you must first remove from that Custom skill before upgrading to MCS.
-Similarly, after upgrading a skill to MCS, you cannot add ISP to the skill.
+If you have a custom skill with ISP options, you must first remove the products from the custom skill before upgrading to MCS.
+Similarly, after upgrading a skill to MCS, you can't add ISP to the skill.

 - Q: Where do I view metrics for my skills?